azamatbayramov/HideAndSeek/README.md

 # HideAndSeek

-Web application for conducting Hide And Seek games.
+Web application for conducting different games in real world.